aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

         var endpointFeature = context.Features[typeof(IEndpointFeature)] as IEndpointFeature;
         var endpoint = endpointFeature?.Endpoint;

-        //note: endpoint will be null, if there was no resolved route if (endpoint != null)
+        //note: endpoint will be null, if there was no
+        //route match found for the request by the endpoint route resolver middleware if (endpoint != null)
         {
             var routePattern = (endpoint as RouteEndpoint)?.RoutePattern